audiophonics/RaspDacMinilcd/README.md

 ### This repository is not up to date for Volumio 3+.
 However a working image is already available [here](https://www.audiophonics.fr/en/blog-diy-audio/23-start-up-evo-raspdac-rasptouch-raspdac-mini-with-a-pre-configured-image.html#rdmlcd), please be patient, the sources will be updated shortly.

-### This branch is not up to date for moOde 8+.
-Go [here](https://github.com/audiophonics/RaspDacMinilcd/tree/moode) to patch moOde 8 for your RDMLCD
+### A better version of this software exists for moOde Audio 8+.
+Go [here](https://github.com/audiophonics/RaspDacMinilcd/tree/moode) to patch moOde 8+ for your RDMLCD

 ### Volumio <3 & moOde <8
 * Installation of LCD Display